tadeeek/tadeeek/README.md

 ## Hi there 👋

-My name is Paweł and I am currently seeking a career opportunity in the IT industry as a **JAVA** software developer.
-As a freelancer I create **HTML websites** and online stores based on **CMS Wordpress**.
-I would like to further develop and expand my knowledge of programming.
+My name is Paweł and I am a **Junior Java developer** ready to take my career onto the next level.
+Although I have no commercial experience in IT, I have been creating HTML websites and online stores based on CMS Wordpress and I would like tofurther develop and expand my knowledge of programming as a **Java developer**.
+This is why I took a professional training covering Java backend technologies such as Spring, Hibernate, SQL.
+I consider myself as good teamplayer with excellent problem solving skills.

 ## Java related projects: